NFIBrokerage/harness/README.md

 > N.B. harness is just a concept for now

 It's hard to describe exactly what harness is for.
-Here's a couple of good
+Here's a couple of good tagliness.
+Harness:
-taglines:

-- harness simplifies writing tiny isolated services by dynamically generating unecessary boilerplate files
+- simplifies writing tiny isolated services by dynamically generating unecessary boilerplate files
-- harness makes it easy to version your practice
+- makes it easy to version your practices
-- harness lets you make a library out of anything!
+- lets you make a library out of anything!

 ## Rationale